 - Not to be able to meet your debts as they are due to be paid.

 - To not have sufficient assets to convert to cash to pay your debts.

 What is a Trustee and what is a Trustee’s role?

 A Licensed Insolvency Trustee is the only professional who can administer a bankruptcy in Canada.

-Licensed Insolvency Trustees are federally licensed.
-Their fees are regulated and moderate, so the cost of bankruptcy is reasonable.
+Licensed Insolvency Trustees are federally licensed and regulated by the Office of The Superintendent of Bankruptcy.
+Trustee fees are regulated under the Bankruptcy and Insolvency Act and are moderate, so the cost of bankruptcy is tends to be reasonable.

 Have Questions about How Bankruptcy Works?

 Get a Free, No Obligation Consultation

 You may be entitled to an automatic discharge from personal bankruptcy in as little as 9 months, the minimum time set by the legislation, provided you have never been bankrupt before and you complete various duties and responsibilities.